mckinsley1/simplecrud/README.md

 > ##### This platform should give the user the ability to: #####
 > _PHP Parser_
 > > - Create a script to parse the XML
-> > - Create a table to add parsed members in the database
+> > - Create a table to add parsed members in a database table

 > _User Interface_
 > > - Add new members